komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/select.md

 When the above query is executed, the return value is a `org.komapper.core.dsl.query.EntityStore` instance.

-You can retrieve a list of entities and a map of entity relationships from the `EntityStore` instance as follows:
+You can retrieve a set of entities and a map of entity relationships from the `EntityStore` instance as follows:

 ```kotlin
 val store: EntityStore = db.runQuery { query }